 The overview of cryptocurrencies among world countries has changed over the years, as expressed in the recent news about policy changes.
 The United Arab Emirates is one of the few proactive nations to currently enable a healthy environment for cryptos.
 The changes have paid off as the country became one of the largest crypto economies accounting for 7% of the global crypto volume.
 Thanks to such growth, the crypto firms are now swarming into the country with much greater plans.

-The cryptocurrency exchange Kraken has made substantial moves to reach the regional market in the UAE.
+The cryptocurrency exchange in Germany – Kraken has made substantial moves to reach the regional market in the UAE.
 The primary step towards this involves establishing a local office to tailor the regional economy’s services.
-According to Curtis Ting, Managing Director for Europe, the Middle East, and Africa at Kraken, the exchange is waiting for a licence from Abu Dhabi Global Market and the Financial Services Regulatory Authority to capture the local market of the UAE.
+According to Curtis Ting, Managing Director for Europe, the Middle East, and Africa at Kraken, the exchange is waiting for a license from Abu Dhabi Global Market and the Financial Services Regulatory Authority to capture the local market of the UAE.

 Launched in 2011, Kraken is easily one of the earliest crypto exchanges today.
 New traders interested in joining the exchange should research and read this comprehensive Kraken review before going in for the deep dive.
 However, this UAE local launch will be a milestone in the platform’s journey as it opens up several new possibilities.
 Primarily, Kraken will become the first-ever crypto exchange to offer its services through the local currency, the dirham.
 This service will not be confined to Bitcoin and Ethereum alone but will also involve a suite of other digital assets.
 Moreover, this move will give local investors easy access to the global market and liquidity.